peymanshahmarimikaeeldarehsi/favorite-word/project-planning/development-strategy.md

 ## 6. Remove Vowels or Consonants

+> Assigned to Bermarte

 As a user I want to either remove all the vowels or all the consonants from my word so it is harder to read.

-- [ ] _Given there is **not** a saved word, when a user clicks this button they will be told there is no word._
+- [x] _Given there is **not** a saved word, when a user clicks this button they will be told there is no word._
-- [ ] _Given there is a saved word, when a user clicks this button they will be asked to choose between removing all vowels or all consonants. after the word has been updated it will be displayed_
+- [x] _Given there is a saved word, when a user clicks this button they will be asked to choose between removing all vowels or all consonants. after the word has been updated it will be displayed_

 ### HTML